Hudson River Expeditions ready to paddle

 Depending on water temperatures and weather, Grahn estimates that Hudson River Expeditions will operate through the end of October.
 They will be closed on Tuesdays and Wednesdays although private events and custom tours can be booked then.
 The supporting cast includes eight employees — two land staff and six instructor/guides.

-Hudson River Expeditions is a member of the American Canoe Association, which provides education related to all aspects of paddling including safety and instruction.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Hudson River Expeditions is a member of the American Canoe Association, which provides education related to all aspects of paddling including safety and instruction.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.